-Peptic ulcers can result from Helicobacter pylori infection or from drugs that weaken the lining of the stomach or duodenum.
+Peptic ulcers can result from infection with Helicobacter pylori bacteria or from use of medications, such as aspirin or other nonsteroidal anti-inflammatory drugs (NSAIDs), that weaken the lining of the stomach or duodenum.

-The diagnosis of peptic ulcer disease is based on symptoms of stomach pain and on the results of an examination of the stomach with a flexible viewing tube (upper endoscopy).
+The diagnosis of peptic ulcer disease is based on symptoms of stomach pain and on the results of an examination of the stomach with a flexible viewing tube (upper endoscopy) and of Helicobacter pylori testing.

-Antacids and other drugs are given to reduce acid in the stomach, and antibiotics are given to eliminate Helicobacter pylori.
+Medications are given to reduce acid in the stomach, and antibiotics often are given to eliminate Helicobacter pylori.

 (See also Introduction to Gastritis and Peptic Ulcer Disease Introduction to Gastritis and Peptic Ulcer Disease Gastritis and peptic ulcer disease involve damage to the lining of the stomach or duodenum (the first segment of the small intestine).
 These disorders are usually caused by Stomach acid (hydrochloric... read more .)